-Caching-Only Server
+Specifying a Caching-Only Server in the BIND Boot File

 All servers should have a line like this one in the boot file to prime the name server's cache:

 '''

 cache . root.cache

 '''

 All listed cache files are read when named starts up.
 Valid values are reinstated in the cache, and the root name server information in the cache files is always used to handle initial queries.